📅 Published on April 24, 2024 | 🕒 Last updated on November 14, 2025

 The tibiofemoral joint connects the lower end of the thigh bone to the top of the shinbone.
 It is like a hinge between the rounded ends of the thigh bone and the flat tops of the shinbone.[1]

-On the bottom of the thigh bone, there are two condyles, one on the inside and one on the outside.
+On the bottom of the thigh bone are two condyles, one on the inside and one on the outside.
 They are separated by a groove at the back.
-The inside one is bigger and more sticking out.
+The inside one is bigger and sticks out.[1]

 The top of the shinbone has two slightly curved parts that fit the thigh bone’s condyles, and a vertical ridge separates them.[1]